aaroexxt/Website-Content-Optimizer/README.md

 # Website-Content-Optimizer
-Automatically optomize all content on my portfolio website, but could be applied to any website
+Automatically optimize all content on my portfolio website, but could be applied to any website

 ## What does this script do?